ledge-lang/ledge-lang.github.io/zh/README.md

 Options and arguments (and corresponding environment variables):

--B        : disable write .llc files; also LEDGEWRITEBYTECODE=x -engine   : 'vm' default
+-B        : disable write .lec files; also LEDGEWRITEBYTECODE=x -engine   : 'vm' default
             'eval' is a ast-based interpreter
             'vm' is a stack-based virtual machine